ansys/pyansys-dev-guide/README.rst

        Examples
        --------
-       Create an open region in the active editor at 1GHz
+       Create an open region in the active editor at 1 GHz.

        >>> hfss.create_open_region(frequency="1GHz")